deepik27/simple-toolchain-20210602121701501/README.md

 - [IBM Watson IoT Platform (Optional)](https://console.ng.bluemix.net/catalog/services/internet-of-things-platform/)

 ## Prerequisites
-To deploy and use the Fleet Management Starter Application, you need an instance of IBM IoT for Automotive that is deployed and running on either IBM SaaS.
+To deploy and use the Fleet Management Starter Application, you need an instance of IBM IoT Connected Vehicle Insights that is deployed and running on either IBM SaaS.

 ## Deploying the app